gkothar1/marss-riscv-docs/source/sections/oocore-microarch.rst

    * Once the LSQ entry for this load reaches to LSQ top and is valid, issue the load to memory

-   * Remove LSQ entry after memory access completes and send the result to write-back stage and data-bypass bus
+   * Remove LSQ entry after memory access completes and write the result to corresponding ROB entry and mark the ROB entry as ready to commit

-* **Write-back**

-   * Write the result to physical register file

-   * Mark the corresponding ROB entry as ready to commit

 * **Commit**

-   * Once this instruction comes to ROB top and no exception has occurred, update the commit (retirement) rename table
+   * Once this instruction comes to ROB top and no exception has occurred and entry is ready to commit, write the results from ROB entry to the architectural register file

-   * Add the ``PREV_PRD`` back to the free list of physical registers
+   * Update the rename table mapping for ``RD`` to ``-1``, this indicates that ``RD`` can be now read directly from the architectural register file

    * Deallocate the ROB entry

 Stores